greenelab/xswap-manuscript/manuscript.md

 ### Degree can underlie a large fraction of performance

 We evaluated the extent to which edge prediction performance is due to degree.
-To begin, we chose the STRING PPI network for the comparison and computed five edge prediction features (Supplemental table {@tbl:edge-prediction}).
+To begin, we chose the STRING PPI network for the comparison and computed five edge prediction features (Table {@tbl:edge-prediction}).
 The goal of the task was to reconstruct the network on which the features were computed.
 All five features were correlated with degree (Figure {@fig:feature-degree}), which we quantified for a node pair using the product of source and target degrees.
 We expected features based on degree to show strong performance for a network reconstruction task without holdout, as found in the first prediction task.

 ![
   **Common edge prediction metrics correlate with node degree.**
-  Five common edge prediction features (Supplemental table {@tbl:edge-prediction}) are correlated with node degree on the STRING PPI network [@doi:10.1093/nar/gky1131].
+  Five common edge prediction features (Table {@tbl:edge-prediction}) are correlated with node degree on the STRING PPI network [@doi:10.1093/nar/gky1131].
   All five features show a positive relationship with degree, although the magnitude of this correlation is highly variable.
   The preferential attachment index is understandably perfectly correlated because it is equal to the product of source and target degree.
   Each panel indicates the Pearson correlation ("r") between feature and degree in the lower right corner.